Contact Information

 • Rebalanced rations to reflect quality of forages currently being fed: The quality and thus nutrient content of forages change between crop year, cuttings, and type of forage.
 In addition, yearly differences exist in the digestibility of forages by the rumen bacteria.
 These changes in NDF digestibility can greatly affect the amount of energy cows and, more importantly, bacteria receive from the forages and other feeds consumed.
 A current forage analysis should be used to balance rations numerous times each year.
 Monthly ration balancing or review of rations being fed is recommended for the most economical and efficient use of forage resources.
 With the wide swings in commodity prices, this reevaluation becomes even more critical.

-• Limited grain in corn silage: With this summer’s drought and high temperatures during corn pollination, corn silage may contain limited amounts of grain and the amount of corn silage available to be fed may be limiting.
+• Limited grain in corn silage: When lack of rainfall and summertime high temperatures decrease corn kernel pollination, corn silage may contain limited amounts of grain and the amount of corn silage available to be fed may be limiting.
 These changes in the quality and quantity of corn silage potentially decrease the amount of energy coming from these forages.
 To try and compensate for the decreases seen in grain content, more energy needs to be added to these rations in the form of ground corn grain or other byproducts, increasing the cost to feed the milking herd.
 At the same time, these alterations may alter the digestibility of starch and fiber fractions of the diet and the bacteria may not have the identical types and digestibility of energy sources compared to diets containing higher grain, corn silage diets.
 Bottom line, when the bacteria do not get adequate amounts of energy at specific times, they produce less end products cows can use to make milk and, as a result, milk production may be reduced.
 Sometimes, these diets need to be tweaked over time to get the best combination.
 Working with your nutritionist and fine tuning these diets over time is the best way to achieve the desired results.
 Blending last year’s corn silage with this year’s has helped cows adjust to the differences and bridge the gaps.
 This may offer one explanation of why some herds have been able to hold milk production similar to previous years.

-• Problems when transitioning cows back into the milking herd: A smooth transition of cows back into the milking herd is critical to getting dairy cows to milk well in early lactation and rebred.
+• Problems when transitioning cows back into the milking herd: A smooth transition of cows back into the milking herd is critical to getting dairy cows to milk well in early lactation and rebreed.
 Often-times, minimizing stress, caused by limited feed bunk space (recommend 36 inches per cow), cow comfort (provide effective heat abatement) and resting space, 3 weeks before calving through 3 weeks after calving, is the starting point.
 Diets need to contain adequate amounts of effective fiber or chew factor for proper rumen fill, minerals and vitamins to prevent subclinical (no visible signs but blood calcium is low) milk fever, and adequate but not excess amounts of energy and protein.
 Subclinical problems are often not detected and can cause issues in fresh cows that result in decreased feed intake before or after calving, rapid losses in body condition, and decreased milk production and reproductive performance.

 • Other disease issues: Clinical cases of diseases, such as mastitis or metritis, can decrease milk production and reproductive efficiency.
 In addition, mycotoxins in feeds (forages as well as grains) also can decrease feed intake in herds and may affect performance.
 However, before dairy farmers blame mycotoxins for decreases seen in milk production and/or reproductive performance, other aspects of their feeding and management program should be examined and eliminated as potential causes first.